crickbabs/BABS-ATACSeqPE/docs/software.md

 A [Conda environment file](https://github.com/crickbabs/BABS-ATACSeqPE/blob/master/environment.yaml) is provided with the pipeline for those that wish to run the pipeline on another system without having to painstakingly install all the software and associated dependencies.
 This will require an internet connection on the command-line and installation of [Anaconda or Miniconda](https://conda.io/docs/user-guide/install/index.html).
 Nextflow will create the Conda environment by downloading and installing all the required software before execution of the pipeline.

 A [conda config file](https://github.com/crickbabs/BABS-ATACSeqPE/blob/master/conf/conda.config) can be found in the `conf` directory.
 By default, the pipeline will be run using the `slurm` job submission system.
 You will need an account to use the HPC cluster on CAMP if you want to run this at The Francis Crick Institute.
-If you prefer to run the pipeline locally in batch just replace `executor = 'slurm'` to `executor = 'local'` in the conda config file (the pipeline may take a very long time and is only recommended for testing purposes).
+If you prefer to run the pipeline locally in serial just replace `executor = 'slurm'` to `executor = 'local'` in the conda config file.
+However, the pipeline may take a very long time to complete and is only recommended for testing purposes.

 Before the submission of each nextflow process the relevant conda package will need to be available on the command-line to activate the Conda environment.
 If you are not running the pipeline at The Francis Crick Institute you will need to edit `beforeScript = 'module purge && ml Anaconda2/5.1.0'` in the config file to load/use Conda.

 When running the pipeline you will have to specify `-profile conda` in order to use this configuration.